jwplayer/jwplayer-react-native/docs/METADATA-EVENTS.md

 }
 ```

-- `identifier` is always a string. `id` is present when the identifier is numeric (always on Android).
+- `identifier` is always a string. `id` is present when the identifier is an integer (always on Android).
-- Both SDKs cap external metadata at **5 items per playlist item**; extra items are dropped with a native warning.
+- Both SDKs keep only the first **5 items per playlist item**: Android logs a warning (`Only 5 External Metadata are allowed`), iOS drops the rest silently.

 ### `media`